LabChameleon/labchameleon.github.io/_pages/projects.md

 <p>
 Quadtrees recursively partition the space into quadrants, so collisions only need to be checked between agents within the same leaf nodes.
 This drastically improves performance when dealing with large numbers of agents.
-I developed a small Java application to visualize how space is partitioned using Quadtrees and how this method can be applied for efficient collision detection.
+I developed a small Java application to visualise how space is partitioned using Quadtrees and how this method can be applied for efficient collision detection.
 </p>
 <p>
 A preview of the application can be seen here: